-2.25.
+2.24.
 How does JBoss Cache lock data for concurrent access?

-By default JBoss Cache uses pessimistic locking to lock data nodes, based on the isolation level configured.
+In JBoss Cache 2.x, by default pessimistic locking is used to lock data nodes, based on the isolation level configured.
 We also offer optimistic locking to allow for greater concurrency at the cost of slight processing overhead and performance.
 See the documentation for a more detailed discussion on concurrency and locking in JBoss Cache.